mockingbirdnyc/wordpress/wp-content/plugins/wp-disable/readme.txt

 * Added the ability to block referrer spam (using Piwik Database)
 * Updated Import/Export settings to now include settings for Image Compression and Cache plugins (if active)
 * General code improvements

+== Upgrade Notice ==
+= 1.5.19 =
+Please disable plugin, and then update, or update from the "WP Updates" area

+= 1.5.17 =
+Minor Update, Removed Freemius tracking